ejco1/user-web-graph/README.md

      Requirements:
      a.
 Level 0: Is the center.
      b.
 Level 1: The Main Branches, where the rest of the children will sprout from.
          After Level 1, the branches should populate the quadrant or partition the level 1 parent is, should cause NO overlap.
+3. Create functionality that would screenshot the graph & export it to an external source.